w3c/wai-media-guide/index.md

   &quot;Automatic caption: Broil on high for 45 minutes.
 You should know to preheat the oven.&quot;<br>
   <em>optional illustration/picture:  fire coming from oven, or totally burned food on a broiler pan ;-)</em>]
 <p>Automatic captions can be used as a starting point for developing accurate captions and transcripts, as described in <a href="#captions">Creating Captions</a> and <a href="#transcripts">Creating Transcripts</a>.</p>

+## Developing Media Alternatives In-House or Outsourced

+A common approach to developing media alternatives is:
+* Whoever is developing the main video, also develops the audio described version at the same time.
+* Captions are outsourced, including for the main video, for the audio described version, and of the audio description itself.
+* Descriptive transcripts are developed in-house using the text from the captions files.

+For help figuring out how to get your media alternatives developed, see <a href="@@">Managing Media Accessibility</a>.